paul-pias/Object-Detection-and-Distance-Measurement/README.md

 <img src="http://muizzer07.pythonanywhere.com/media/files/Ultrasonic-Sensor.jpg">
 </p>
 <hr>
-Traditionally we measure the distance of any object using Ultrasonic sensors such as HC-sr04 or any other high-frequency devices which generate sound waves to calculate the distance it traverses.
+Traditionally, we measure the distance of any object using Ultrasonic sensors such as HC-sr04 or any other high-frequency devices that generate sound waves to calculate the distance it traverses.
 However, when you are working with an embedded device to make a compact design that has functionalities such as

 - Object detection (with camera) and